Monte Grimano Terme

 Monte Grimano Terme is a comune (municipality) in the Province of Pesaro e Urbino in the Italian region Marche, located about 90 km northwest of Ancona and about 40 km west of Pesaro.
 Until 2002, it was known as Monte Grimano.

 Monte Grimaro Terme borders the following municipalities: Fiorentino, Macerata Feltria, Mercatino Conca, Monte Cerignone, Montecopiolo, Montegiardino, San Leo, Sassofeltrio.
+It is one of I Borghi più belli d'Italia ("The most beautiful villages of Italy").

+Sport

+The 4th stage of 2024 Giro d'Italia Women passed through Monte Grimaro Terme on 10th of July.